-Innovation has been a strong buzz word for a very long while now.
+Innovation has been a strong buzzword for a very long while now.
 The term was attributed multiple definitions based on the context it was used within.
-You have probably seen a lot of company communications – for example in the Digital Marketing agencies – focusing around the term.
+You have probably seen a lot of company communications – for example in the Digital Marketing agencies – focusing on the term.

 However, unless you really had the chance to look in-depth to understand exactly how digital innovation is affecting the Digital Marketing space and how it can really be implemented in a business scenario, it might have just remained a vague term, getting you to think of new technology, AI, automation or some other tech-y, “sexy” stuff that “would probably be far from reach”.

 This article brings insight into how innovation, when it comes to Marketing, is open to anyone.
 You, us, a young start-up in a disadvantaged area, or the latest, disruptive tech business.
 And how you, too, can get on this side of the fence without allocating hundreds of thousands of dollars in the process.